DeepBlockDeepak/kaggle_titanic/README.md

 - `user_passenger.py`: Takes user input for a single passenger and outputs the survival probability.

 ## Additional Notes
-This project is an initial implementation of the Titanic survival prediction and may undergo further enhancements.
+This project is an initial implementation of the Titanic survival prediction.
+Ideally, this model will someday achieve a perfect accuracy score!

 ---